gtrias/nginx-config-api/README.md

 ## How it works

-The API register the hosts comming from remote RESTful calls to its database, the basic body of a virtualhost is the next:
+The API registers the hosts comming from remote RESTful calls to its database, the basic body of a virtualhost is as follows:

 POST /virtualhost